 I came away knowing that this was possibly the opportunity of a lifetime and exactly the change that I was seeking.
 Being an accountant I did not move too quickly.
 Over the next two years I made sure that my real estate cash flow, potential future capital gains and the sale of my home in Calgary would support me for my move to Costa Rica and beyond.
 And, yes, it all added up.

 So, fast forward a couple of years and I made the move to Costa Rica to the village of Ojochal, bought a house with a vacant lot adjacent to it and built a spec home.
 I ended up living in the spec home for a few years before selling it and now live in another home in the same little community.
 This brings me to a total of three houses that I have either built from the ground up or bought and remodelled here in Costa Rica.

 Knowing I liked real estate from an investment perspective I decided to try my hand at being a real estate agent.
-There are a lot of buyers in Costa Rica that are investors so there would be at least one client type that I would immediately identify with.
+There are a bunch of buyers in Costa Rica that are investors so there would be at least one client type that I would immediately identify with.
 It has turned out that being a real estate agent is the perfect job to blend my finance and accounting background and hands on real estate investment experience.
 Making the final deal and seeing both buyers and sellers happy with the outcome is an amazingly fulilling experience.
 And I have made some amazing friends and acquaintances along the way.
 And with that, serendipity had come and gone once again.